solher/forklift/readme.md

 `go get -u github.com/solher/forklift`

 # Basic Usage
-A `query.sql` file Located in the same directory that the main.go file:
+A `query.static.sql` file Located in the same directory that the main.go file (only `.static.sql`, `.tmpl.sql` and `.lazy.sql` files are saved so it can ignore migration/fixture files):

 ```sql
 SELECT * FROM documents